mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 2. AWS managed CMK
 3. AWS owned CMK

+## AWS OpsWorks

+It's an AWS implementation of the Chef infrastructure and configuration management platform.
+It's an implementation of the Chef configuration management and deployment platform.
+OpsWorks moves away from the low-level configurability of Cloudformation but not as far as Elastic Beanstalk OpsWorks lets you create a stack of resources with layers and manage resources as a unit.

+OpsWorks components:

+- Stacks
+  - A unit of managed infrastructure
+  - Can use stacks per application or per platform
+  - could use stacks for development, staging, or production environment
+- Layers
+  - comparable to application tiers within a stack
+  - e.g., database layer, appication layer, proxy layer
+  - recipes are generally associated with layers and configure what to install on instances in that layer
+- Instances
+  - Instances are EC2 instances associated with a layer
+  - Configured as 24/7, load based, or time based
+- Apps
+  - apps are deployed to alyers from a source code repo or S3
+  - actual deployment happends using recipes o na layer
+  - other recipes are run when deployments happen, potencially to reconfigure other instanes
+- Recipes
+  - setup: exceuted on an instance when first provisioned
+  - Configure: excuted on all instances when instances are added or removed
+  - Deply and Undeploy: excuted when apps are added or removed
+  - Shutdown: Executed when an instance is shut down but before it's stopped

 ## AWS Well-Architected Framework

 Best practices for designing and operating reliable, secure, eﬃcient, and cost-eﬀective systems in the cloud.